Obi (帯, おび) is a sash for traditional Japanese dress, keikogi, and part of kimono outfits worn by men and women beginning in the 1600s.

 These paintings are my abstract interpretations of the obi in various styles, colors, and forms.
 I saw this garment lending to a simple composition with conceptual abstract design.

-The Obi series are paintings, under high gloss resin on a two-inch deep, wood, gallery box.
+Acrylic paintings under high gloss resin on two-inch deep, wood, gallery box.
 Framing is unnecessary.